manaakiwhenua/ckanext-datasetapproval/README.md

 [![CKAN](https://img.shields.io/badge/ckan-2.9-orange.svg?style=flat-square)](https://github.com/ckan/ckan/tree/2.9)

 # ckanext-datasetapproval
-An extension which provides a feature to approve or reject a dataset before making it public.
+An extension which enforces private visibility of a dataset until it has been reviewed and approved by an organisation admin.

 ## Installation
 To install ckanext-datasetapproval: